thorkd1t/lurkbot/README.md

 "# lurkbot"
-first make sure to run runONCE at least 10 times, kappa
+first run runONCE (only once)

 then check that joinlist.py has all channels you want to be checking

-then run batchfile
+then run the batchfile

+note, program uses folders to flag that a channel is being watched

 step 4 == "profit"